GDPR Compliance and Data Privacy at Honeit

 What specific rights do individuals have in relation to the personal data that is processed under GDPR?

-An individual has the following rights (each of which are explained later in this document):
+An individual has the following rights (each of which is explained later in this document):

 - Right of information and access